Jpunt/green-light/docs/getting-started.md

   .catch(err => GreenLight.fail(err));
 ```

-# Congratulations
-You should be good to go.
 For more advanced options, take a look at:

 - [API](api.md)
 - [Target](target.md)